 While entrepreneurship can be a rewarding experience, it’s important to understand the risks involved, especially when it comes to your finances.
 One of the most important things you can do to protect yourself and your business is to keep your business and personal credit and finances separate.

-If you’re an entrepreneur that hasn’t completely separated your personal and business finances, you’re not alone.
-For more than 66% of small business owners, this is their reality.
+If you’re an entrepreneur who hasn’t completely separated your personal and business finances, you’re not alone.
+This is the reality for more than 66% of small business owners.
+I made this same mistake and went nearly bankrupt.

-But, here are some reasons why commingling your business and personal finances can be a bad idea, and why you should start separating it ASAP:
+Other than potentially losing it all, let’s discuss 5 other reasons commingling your business and personal finances can be a bad idea (and why you should start separating them ASAP):

 Liability